emudrak/2015-01-15-cornell/lessons/OpenRefine/open-refine-demo.md

 After most of this has been cleaned up, select the non-numeric values, and delete them, just as was done for the numStudents.

-* Also, if you see entries with strange symbols like "Lumi%C3%A8re University Lyon 2" in the "x" column (should be "Lumière University Lyon 2"), you can fix this via Edit cells -> Transform with this command: `value.unescape('url')`

 For this exercise, we are only interested in seeing how the number of students relate to the other variables.
 So we remove all the rows that do not have numeric values for the number of students.
 * Use a numeric facet again on numStudents to select only the non-numeric and blank values.
 Then do All -> Edit rows -> Remove all matching rows